Bristol City Council and Victoria Park Primary School are working together to make the journey to school safer.

 To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road has been reversed.
 The new system runs northbound, away from St John’s Lane and is in force 24 hours a day, seven days a week.

-There will also be the introduction of a new one-way system on the lower part of Kensal Road.
-This will also be northbound in direction, away from Atlas Road and will just include the short section of road between Atlas Road and Kensal Avenue.
-This will also be in force 24 hours per day, seven days per week for the duration of the pilot.
+A new one-way system is also in place on the lower part of Kensal Road running northbound, between Atlas Road and Kensal Avenue.
+This is in force 24 hours per day, seven days per week.

 Blue Badge holders are exempt from the scheme and can use Atlas Road and Raymend Road to access their properties when needed.
 We ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle and they may be stopped and asked to confirm their details on some occasions.